The Society Wheel

 Health and environment

-The former sub-sector includes fight against antagonistic threats / strains, such as war actions,
+The former sub-sector includes fight against antagonistic threats and strains, such as war actions,

 acts of terrorism, IT attacks against important functions in society; criminal acts and human rights violations.

-The protection measures in the second sub-sector are directed towards non-antagonistic threats / stresses, such as disease-causing bacteria, viruses, etc.,
+The protection measures in the second sub-sector are directed towards non-antagonistic threats and strains, such as disease-causing bacteria, viruses, etc.,

-abuse, old age and disability, accidents, unbalanced ecosystems, stresses from nature and climate change.
+abuse, old age and disability, accidents, unbalanced ecosystems or stresses from nature and climate change.

 As previously mentioned, the Net sector encompasses operations, which aim to